ibm-cloud-docs/billing-usage/billing-faq.md

 {: #removecard}
 {: faq}

-You must have an active credit card or PayPal account on file.
+You must have an active credit card on file.
 You can replace an existing credit card with a new one.

 * If you're using a new US-based Pay-As-You-Go account with credit card billing, you can add a new credit card in the Monthly Payment Method form on the [Payments](/billing/payments){: external} page.
 * For all other accounts, you can remove a credit card and switch to a different payment method by clicking **Pay with Other** > **Submit change request**.
 To complete the change, review and update the support case that is created for you.